siliconwitchery/superstack-dashboard-demos/README.md

 - `index.html` – Main HTML file with UI structure
 - `main.js` – Core application logic and data fetching
 - `chart-settings.js` – Chart configuration and setup
+- `simulated-data.js` - Data that is used to render the graphs while not connected

 ### Key Components